Our FUNdamentals program focuses on developing skating ability, introducing ringette skills and having fun.

 We provide children with a jersey to wear for the season.

 Volunteers run the City of Ottawa Ringette Association.
-Each year in Bunnies, we rely on volunteers (including parents and grandparents) for the following positions:
+Each year in FUNdamentals, we rely on volunteers (including parents and grandparents) for the following positions:

-- Trainer: At every practice, game or other event, we need to have a designated adult with First Aid Certification (e.g., Certified First Aid course, medical doctor, registered nurse, firefighter, paramedic, certified athletic therapist)
+- Trainer: At every practice, game or other event, we need to have a designated adult with First Aid Certification (e.g., Certified First Aid course, medical doctor, registered nurse, firefighter, paramedic, certified athletic therapist).
+Reference: Trainer Requirements.

-- Manager: The record keeping / budget tracking / logistics coordination duties in Bunnies are light, but essential to the smooth running of the season.
+- Manager: The record keeping / budget tracking / logistics coordination duties in FUNdamentals are light, but essential to the smooth running of the season.
+Reference: Manager Requirements

 - Player Helpers: Older ringette players, including those looking for volunteer hours, are encouraged to come out to help on the ice.
 Often, they are the most popular people on the ice.